theiagen/tbp-parser/docs/algorithm/technical.md

----
+!!! tip inline end "Examples from TBProfiler v4.4.2"
-title: "Technical Code Breakdown"
+    The examples in this document are based on the output of TBProfiler v4.4.2.
+However, the general principles apply to all versions of TBProfiler and tbp-parser.

----
+# Technical Code Breakdown

 `tbp-parser` is object-oriented, with each class representing either *an output file*, *a part of an output file*, or *a part of the input JSON file* produced by TBProfiler.

 The first class that is invoked by the `tbp-parser.py` script is `Parser` which is a control class that orchestrates the creation of the different output reports.

 ## Calculating percent gene coverage